yichenlilyc/dataviz-project-proposal/README.md

 ## Questions and Tasks
 The following tasks and questions drive the visualization and interaction decisions for this project:
 * Who are the players that have high scoring/assists/blocks efficiency?
-* What is the score distribution in each team?
+* What is the score/skill distribution in each team?
 * Who are the players that are good at field goals/ 3 score field goals?

 ## Prototypes